Open-Cascade-SAS/OCCT/dox/user_guides/boolean_operations/boolean_operations.md

 The Intersection Part of Algorithms uses the result of pure intersection *Vx* instead of *CZ* for the following reasons:
 * The Algorithms do not produce Common Blocks between edges based on underlying curves of explicitly different type (e.g. Line / Circle).
 If the curves have different types, the rule of thumb is that the produced result is of type **vertex**.
 This rule does not work for non-analytic curves (Bezier, B-Spline) and their combinations with analytic curves.
 * The algorithm of intersection between two surfaces *IntPatch_Intersection* does not compute *CZ* of the intersection between curves and points.
-So even if *CZ* is computed by Edge/Edge intersection algorithm, its result cannot be treated by Face/Face intersection algorithm.
+So even if *CZ* were computed by Edge/Edge intersection algorithm, its result could not be treated by Face/Face intersection algorithm.

 @subsubsection occt_algorithms_11_2_2 Tolerances and inaccuracies